Northern Ireland Protocol: Fact-checking claims about Brexit

 Foreign Secretary Liz Truss has announced plans to "fix" the Northern Ireland protocol - the Brexit deal the prime minister negotiated and signed.

-Boris Johnson visited Northern Ireland (NI) on Monday for talks, after the Democratic Unionist Party (DUP) refused to enter the new government because of the protocol.
+Boris Johnson visited Northern Ireland on Monday for talks, after the Democratic Unionist Party (DUP) refused to enter the new government because of the protocol.

 It came into force in January 2021, designed to avoid checks on goods between NI and the Irish Republic (a border between the UK and the European Union).